eudoxia0/eudoxia0.github.io/article/_posts/2025-10-05-hashcards-plain-text-spaced-repetition.md

       - and the user just reaps the benefits
     - in general, i think spaced repetition algoriths in general are a bit too optimistic about recall
       - they could be improved by seeing things just a bit more often

-  - in addition, there's only two buttons, forgot and remembered, which is not precise enough
+Additionally: Mochi has only two buttons, "Forgot" and "Remembered".
+This is simpler for the user, yes, but most SR scheduling algorithms have more options for a reason: different degrees of recall adjust the card parameters by different magnitudes.

 # Desiderata